 So, if the fund’s previous highest NAV was €200, and it ends this year at €180, the performance fee will be €0 even if the fund earned a positive return this year.
 That exists because LPs don’t want to pay fees on returns that offset losses from previous years.

 As you can see there are a number of differences, and also similarities between hedge funds and private equity.
 We’re just touching the tip of the iceberg when it comes to hedge funds and private equity.
 Keep an eye out for our upcoming blogs in the Barden Financial Services Asset Management Series which will take a closer look at hedge funds and private equity “Nature of the work” and “Skills and career requirements”.

-We’re the experts in financial services recruitment in Ireland: From our offices in Dublin and Cork we work on financial services jobs at all levels, partnering with FS talent and world-class FS teams nationally.
+We’re the experts in financial services recruitment in Ireland: We work on financial services (FS) jobs at all levels, partnering with FS talent and world-class FS teams nationally.
 If you’re a financial services professional seeking opportunity or an FS leader looking to attract new talent, our experts can help.
 So get in touch with our team today on email@example.com.
 Simple.